Skikda: Geography

 Skikda lies on the coast of the Gulf of Stora, part of the Mediterranean Sea.
 The landscape is hilly and forested, with high ridges on both the western and eastern sides of the city.

 Climate

 Skikda has a Mediterranean climate (Köppen climate classification Csa), with cool, wet winters and very warm, dry summers.

 Economy

 Historically, Skikda is known for its seaport.
 It was described, in 1911, by Baedeker as having "the youngest Algerian seaport."

 On 19 January 2004, a fire and explosion at the Skikda LNG facility killed 29 people and caused $940,000,000 worth of damage.
 The accident incapacitated three LNG trains and impacted approximately 2% of the world's liquefaction capacity.
 The explosion was preceded by the ingestion of a sizable leak of cold hydrocarbon into the boiler of the westernmost LNG line.
 This caused the boiler to explode.
-According to the 2014 Marsh report into the world's largest industrial disaster, the Skikda explosion is ranked No. 3 in the hydrocarbon industry.
+According to a 2018 report by Marsh McLennan on the 100 largest losses in the hydrocarbon industry, the Skikda explosion is the second most damaging gas processing incident since 1974.

+Education

+The University of Skikda is the main educational institution in the city and the province, with two campuses located in Azabba and Al-Hadaiq, attracting students from local, national, and international backgrounds.
+It offers a range of programs, including specialized courses in petrochemical engineering, which are key to the region's industrial development.
+The university plays a significant role in preparing students for careers in various fields, contributing to Skikda as a growing industrial and logistics city.

+Sport

+Football

+Skikda, with football being the most popular.
+The city's top club, JSM Skikda, represents Skikda in national competitions and has the largest supporters base in the province.
+The team plays at the Skikda Stadium of 20 August 1955.
+In addition to JSM Skikda, there are other clubs and football academies competing in inter-regional leagues.

+Handball

+Handball is also a prominent sport in Skikda, with JS Esperance de Skikda being a dominant club that represent the city and province in the national league.
+The club is well-known for its success, having won numerous national and international titles and currently playing in the top tier.